Ambrosio Guillen: Early years

 He trained two recruit honor platoons and was given a Letter of Appreciation by his Commanding General.
 In that letter, MajGen John T. Walker stated, "your success in training these two platoons has demonstrated your outstanding ability as a leader."
 That ability was proven in combat soon after SSgt.
 Guillen arrived in Korea.

 Korean War

 On July 25, 1953, while defending a forward outpost against a large enemy attack, near Songuch-on, Korea, SSgt.
 Guillen and his platoon were able to defeat the enemy and put them in retreat.
 After the fighting, he died from being wounded during the battle.
 For his heroic leadership and sacrifice of life, he was awarded the Medal of Honor.
 The Medal or Honor awarded to SSgt.
 Guillen was presented to his parents on his behalf by the Secretary of the Navy Charles S. Thomas, during a special ceremony in his office on August 18, 1954.

 Medal of Honor

-SSgt.
 Guillen's Medal of Honor citation reads: